 When finalizing your visualizations, add finishing touches to draw attention to the most meaningful aspects of the data.
 In addition to writing text to accompany your charts and maps, you can also add annotations and use colors inside some types of visualizations to point out what’s most significant in your data story.
-Let’s demonstrate how to use these features to transform your visualization in Datawrapper, a tool we first introduced in Chapter 7: Chart Your Data.
-This example was inspired by the Datawrapper Academy site.
+Let’s demonstrate how to use these features to transform your visualization in Datawrapper, a tool we first introduced in Chapter 6.

 | year | plastics | | 1950 | 2 | | 1951 | 2 | ...

-But Figure 16.3 does not yet focus on the bigger story.
-Our 60 percent of all of the plastics ever manufactured in the world have been made since 2000, or the last 15 years of this chart, according to our analysis of the data.
-Let’s highlight this broader point by editing the chart in four ways, building on skills you learned in prior chapters.
+But Figure 15.3 does not yet focus on the bigger story: the total amount of plastics manufactured in global history.
+More than 60 percent of all of the plastics ever manufactured in the world have been made since 2000, or the last 15 years of this chart, according to our analysis of the data.
+Let’s highlight this broader point by editing the chart and building on skills you learned in prior chapters.
 First, divide the data into two columns, before 2000 and since 2000, which allows you to apply different colors to each data series.
 Insert the same data for year 2000 in both columns to make the new chart look continuous.
-Second, change the chart type from the default line chart to an area chart to fill the space under the curve to draw attention to the total amount of plastics manufactured in global history.
+Second, change the chart type from the default line chart to an area chart to fill the space under the curve to draw attention to the total amount of plastics manufactured over time.
 Third, in the Refine tab, since you do not want a stacked area chart, uncheck the stack areas box.
-Assign a dark blue color to draw more attention to the post-2000 data series, and a gray color to diminish the appearance of the pre-2000 data series, as shown in Figure 16.3.
-Finally, hide the old title and replace it by adding annotations inside the area chart, using colored text, to emphasize the new interpretation.
-Overall, redesigning your chart helps you to communicate a more meaningful data story that global plastic production is increasing and that our world has manufactured more than half of our historical total in just the past 15 years.
+Assign a dark blue color to draw more attention to the post-2000 data series, and a gray color to diminish the appearance of the pre-2000 data series, as shown in Figure 15.4.

 | year | before 2000 | since 2000 | | 1999 | 202 | | | 2000 | 213 | 213 | | 2001 | | 218 | ...